 bLength The length of this descriptor in bytes.
-All configuration descriptors are 9 bytes long.bDescriptorType The type of the descriptor.
-For a configuration descriptor, this will be USB\DTYPE\CONFIGURATION (2).
+All configuration descriptors are 9 bytes long. bDescriptorType The type of the descriptor.
+For a configuration descriptor, this will be bConfigurationValue The value used as an argument to the SetConfiguration standard request to select this configuration.

-wTotalLength The total length of data returned for this configuration.
-This includes the combined length of all descriptors (configuration, interface, endpoint and class- or vendor-specific) returned for this configuration.
+USB DTYPE CONFIGURATION (2).

-bNumInterfaces The number of interface supported by this configuration.
+- wTotalLength The total length of data returned for this configuration.
+This includes the combined length of all descriptors (configuration, interface, endpoint and class- or vendor-specific) returned for this configuration. - bNumInterfaces The number of interface supported by this configuration.